a5creel/atus_travel_cost/README.md

 # Next Steps:

-- cut by season
 - create a different race indicator (over identified)
   - investigate just white vs black ?
-- get all the weather downloaded
 - find a dataset for urban heat islands